Attitude Adjustment

 • But, we can embrace change if we believe a circumstance creates opportunities or a chance to learn.

-• Successful people develop an intuition to position themselves to use changes for their greatest advantage.
+• Successful people develop an intuition to position themselves to use changes to their greatest advantage.

 • Since most things rarely follow our plans, expect every plan or expectation to change.